aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-structure.md

       # Define variables for all nodes of this type.
       defaults:

-        # When true, excludes this node's loopback interfaces from being selected
-        # as destination targets in extra fabric-level reachability or routing validation
-        # tests executed by `anta_runner`.
-This helps prevent non-essential or special-purpose
-        # nodes from being used as validation endpoints during fabric-wide checks.
-        exclude_as_extra_fabric_validation_target: <bool>

       # Define variables related to all nodes part of this group.
       node_groups: